 - Sports scholars will also benefit from our partnership with Surrey Cricket Foundation, whether this be from involvement with the Dunottar Cricket Academy (cricketing Scholars invited to attend before school sessions using the new four-lane nets), or visits to the KIA Oval to witness professional sports training facilities and provision.
 Our Scholars may also be invited to watch Surrey Cricket in T20, One Day Cup and County Championship fixtures.

-Sports scholars are expected to show commitment to all aspects of sports at school, participating fully in co-curricular activities, teams and competitive fixtures and leading by example.
+Sports scholars are expected to be role models in their approach to sport and physical activity.
+They will show commitment to all aspects of sports at school, participating fully in co-curricular activities, teams and competitive fixtures and leading by example.
+As sport scholars progress through the school they are also expected to get involved in coaching, leading and officiating their younger peers.